cleberzumba/Project-CAPP-AWS/README.md

 The URL requested the following fields:

-  - `latitude` : Latitude of the location - `Value` : 52.52 (corresponds to the latitude of Berlin, Germany).
+  - `latitude` : Latitude of the location.
-  - `longitude`: Longitude of the location - `Value` : 13.41 (corresponds to the longitude of Berlin, Germany).
+  - `longitude`: Longitude of the location.
   - `hourly`: Weather parameters in an hourly resolution - `Value` : temperature_2m - `Meaning` : Air temperature at 2 meters above the ground, measured in degrees Celsius (°C).
   - `timezone`: Time zone in which the data will be returned - `Value` : America/Los_Angeles (corresponds to the Pacific time zone).
   - `start_date`: Start date of the forecast or historical range - `Value` : 2024-06-01 (June 1, 2024).